-A trip orientation night will be held for Canoeing the Alleghany Reservoir, Thursday, June 9, 2022 from 7-8:30 p.m. via zoom.
+A trip orientation night will be held for Canoeing the Alleghany Reservoir, Thursday, June 8, 2023 from 7-8:30 p.m. via zoom.
 Link will be sent via email a few days prior to the meeting.

 This meeting is mandatory for all campers and parents of campers participating in this trip program.

-Erin Johnson our Outdoor Program Lead will be present to answer questions and discuss the trip itinerary in detail.
-If you have a scheduling conflict and cannot attend please contact Customer Care at 1- 888-837-6410.
+One of our trip staff will be present to answer questions and discuss the trip itinerary in detail.
+If you have a scheduling conflict and cannot attend please contact Customer Care at 1-888-837-6410.